fdmoon/CampActivities/myDailyNotes.md

 				</div>
 			);

-• React.js: How to use CSS (with camel-cased name)... https://facebook.github.io/react/docs/dom-elements.html#style <= React documentation for the style attribute https://www.reactenlightenment.com/react-jsx/5.6.html <= Inline CSS Section of the React Enlightenment Book cf. import "./path/<file_name>.css";
+• ReactJS: How to use CSS (with camel-cased name)... https://facebook.github.io/react/docs/dom-elements.html#style <= React documentation for the style attribute https://www.reactenlightenment.com/react-jsx/5.6.html <= Inline CSS Section of the React Enlightenment Book cf. import "./path/<file_name>.css";

-• React.js: How to pass arguments into the component (Props)... component-side... import React from "react"; const Component = props => {
+• ReactJS: How to pass arguments into the component (Props)... component-side... import React from "react"; const Component = props => {